AHMEDISCENE/9jaVetOncoData/replit.md

 The application is configured as a PWA with offline capabilities, service worker integration, and installable features.
 This enables usage in areas with poor connectivity, which is crucial for the Nigerian veterinary clinic context.

 ## Security and Audit Trail
 The system implements comprehensive audit logging for all create, update, and delete operations.
-Role-based access control keeps create/update/delete scoped to the owning clinic while allowing authenticated users to read shared analytics, dashboards, and feeds across clinics.
+Role-based access control ensures that users can only access data from their own clinics, preventing cross-clinic data leakage.

 # External Dependencies